Last Updated: March 24, 2020 1:24PM

 Not to be left behind, Singapore also boasts an impressive gaming culture.
 In fact, studies indicate that Singaporean gamers spend more time gaming on a weekly basis than either their Japanese or South Korean counterparts.
 Unlike in China, much of that play time is split among gaming consoles, PCs, and smartphones.
 As one of the world’s most multicultural states, Singapore’s gamers chat in several languages, including English, Mandarin Chinese, and Tamil.

 Singaporean gamers enjoy the annual two-day GameStart event.
 GameStart showcases new games, eSports events, cosplay competitions, and more.
-In 2019, the city-state will also have the honor of hosting Gamescom, a major industry event held annually since 2009.
+From the 15th to 18th of October 2020, the city-state will also have the honor of hosting Gamescom, a major industry event held annually since 2009.

 Finally, Singapore hosts the offices of Japanese game companies like Tecmo Koei and Namco Bandai.
 This makes Singapore appealing not only for hardcore gamers, but also for those interested in game development.

 According to the Vancouver Economic Commission, there are more than 170 game development studios in Vancouver alone.
 These include AAA studios like EA, Nintendo, Microsoft, and a slew of top mobile app developers.

 A 12-week summer circuit will soon take place at The Gaming Stadium in Richmond, just outside the city proper. eSports competitions will include League of Legends, Overwatch, Fortnite, and Counter-Strike: Go.